Grant Nicholas: Feeder

 The follow-up album, Yesterday Went Too Soon, was produced by Nicholas.
-Released in August 1999, the album was a much quicker commercial success than its predecessor (entering the UK album chart at number 8 and certified Silver in 2001, with this being upgraded to Gold in 2003).
-The title track was the band's first UK Top 20 hit.
+Released in August 1999, the album was a much quicker commercial success than its predecessor (entering the UK Albums Chart at number 8 and certified silver in 2001, with this being upgraded to gold in 2003).
+The title track was the band's first UK top 20 hit.

 Two years later, the band released their third and also breakthrough album, Echo Park.
-Produced by Gil Norton (Foo Fighters, Pixies, Echo and the Bunnymen and James), the album peaked at number 5 in the UK and was also certified Gold, but in its release year, before going Platinum in 2003.
-It contained their first Top 10 single "Buck Rogers".
+Produced by Gil Norton (Foo Fighters, Pixies, Echo & the Bunnymen and James), the album peaked at number 5 in the UK and was also certified gold in its release year, before going platinum in 2003.
+It contained their first top 10 single "Buck Rogers".

 In 2002, drummer Jon Lee took his own life, which saw the band keep out of the public eye, until their fourth album Comfort in Sound was nearing its completion.
-The first play of its lead single "Come Back Around" on the Radio 1 The Evening Session show, was the first time since Jon's death that the band made any public appearance and released new material, while a few days before this Grant was interviewed on the station, in which he spoke of their first shows without Jon.
-The single charted at No. 14, while the follow-up "Just the Way I'm Feeling" made the Top 10, both singles appeared on Comfort in Sound, also produced by Norton, which although charting one place lower than Echo Park, became their first Platinum seller.
+The first play of its lead single "Come Back Around" on the Radio 1 The Evening Session show, was the first time since Lee's death that the band made any public appearance and released new material, while a few days before this Grant was interviewed on the station, in which he spoke of their first shows without Lee.
+The single charted at No. 14, while the follow-up "Just the Way I'm Feeling" made the top 10; both singles appeared on Comfort in Sound, also produced by Norton, which although charting one place lower than Echo Park, became their first platinum seller.
 The album featured Mark Richardson of Skunk Anansie on drums, before he parted company with Feeder in 2009, to return to a reformed Skunk Anansie.

-Follow-up Pushing the Senses in 2005 (also produced by Norton) was not as successful, although it did not go Platinum, it still went Gold and charted at number 2 while also containing their third Top 10 and second top five single "Tumble and Fall", and the more notable "Feeling a Moment".
-2006 saw their singles compilation, also chart at number 2 and achieve Platinum status.
-To date this is the last Feeder album to go Top 5 or be certified, although their next four albums Silent Cry, Renegades, Generation Freakshow and All Bright Electric all charted in the Top 20.
+Follow-up Pushing the Senses in 2005 (also produced by Norton) was not as successful; although it did not go platinum, it still went gold and charted at number 2 while also containing their third top 10 and second top five single "Tumble and Fall", and the more notable "Feeling a Moment".
+2006 saw their singles compilation also chart at number 2 and achieve platinum status.
+To date, this is the last Feeder album to go top 5 or be certified, although their next four albums Silent Cry, Renegades, Generation Freakshow and All Bright Electric all charted in the top 20.
 All of these were produced by Nicholas, although Chris Sheldon also produced Generation Freakshow.

 After 25 years since forming, Feeder were inducted into the Kerrang!
-Radio Hall of Fame on the 9 August 2019, for "Distinguished Services to Rock".
+Radio Hall of Fame on 9 August 2019, for "Distinguished Services to Rock".